 It was not so long before that the Parthians had been a semi-nomadic people on the steppes of central Asia.
 In such groups the authority of kings and chiefs was respected – so long as they retained the support of their nobles.
 In the tough conditions of the steppes this meant providing effective leadership in war.
 In the very different circumstances of running a large state, keeping this support was not so straightforward.

 The kings followed the Iranian practice of giving leading nobles high office in government and army.
 As well as serving the kings as top ministers and generals, these aristocrats naturally maintained close links, by marriage and friendship, with the nobility at large.
 This class was keenly jealous of its ancestral privileges and deeply suspicious of the new powers an imperial monarchy might potentially acquire; the nobles feared that they could lose their rightful (as they saw it) influence in affairs of state.

-This latent tension was fuelled by another factor.
-The Parthians now ruled numerous Hellenistic cities, thriving centres of Greek civilization.
+This latent tension was fueled by another factor.
+The Parthians now ruled numerous Hellenistic cities, thriving centers of Greek civilization.
 These had originally been planted by Alexander the Great and his Seleucid successors, and were scattered throughout Iran and in particular Mesopotamia.
 To win the support of these cities (and perhaps to lessen their own dependency on their troublesome nobility), the Parthian kings allowed them to continue to exercise the autonomy which they had enjoyed under the Seleucids.

 The Hellenistic cities prospered under their new Parthian rulers.
 More than any other element within Parthian society they benefited from the opening of the Silk Road, and from the expansion of maritime trade across the Indian Ocean during Parthian times.